Vantiq/vantiq-extension-sources/README.md

 Note that the format and contents of this document (at least the type-specific part) are to be understood by the extension source implementation.
 Specifically, this JSON document is the configuration document delivered as part of the [`configureExtension`](#configureExtension_operation) operation.

+# Developer Notes
+To develop or build within this environment, we use `gradle` to build.

+Some of the connectors require other software to build.
+Generally, these are things that are not available as downloads via `gradle` dependencies, or are things that are specific to each use.
+For example,
+building the JDBC connector requires that the developer building the connector provide the appropriate JDBC driver to make the database connection.
+In most cases, there is some environment variable that ends with `_LOC` (*e.g.* `JDBC_DRIVER_LOC`) that specifies the location of the driver.

+To allow developers to work on the connector in which they are interested without downloading all possible options, we have parameterized the top-level `settings.gradle` file.
+The `settings.gradle` file determines the scope of the build.
+Connectors requiring a driver are included in the overall build *only if* the associated driver location environment variable is present.
+Otherwise, the connector is ignored for the build.